hmofrad/CS2210/Project1/README.md

 # Project 1
 The project is already implemented.
-This is to help you easily configure and install the project.
+This is to help you easily configure and install it.
 ## Install Dependencies
     sudo apt update
     sudo apt install build-essential # Installs gcc, g++, make, etc.